 Expect the unexpected.
 Get travel insurance.
-If something goes wrong and you don't have the right insurance, you will be responsible for your costs.
-These can be as high as $100,000.
+You will be responsible for your costs if something goes wrong and you don't have the right insurance.
+Costs can be as high as $100,000.

 Don't know where to start?
-See our general advice about travel insurance.
-Also read the CHOICE travel insurance buying guide.
+Read the CHOICE travel insurance buying guide.

 5. Organise your passport and visas